OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

 ## Debugging Keys:

-  *LeftAlt*: Display the material under your feet.
+  *LeftAlt*: Display the material name under feet.

-  *KeyPad 1-6*: Transfer you to six different places.
+  *KeyPad 1-6*: Transfer the character to six different places.

-  *N, M*: Lower or raise the height of the transfer point *KeyPad 5* and the transfer point *KeyPad 6*.
+  *N, M*: Lower or raise the transfer point height of *KeyPad 5* and *KeyPad 6*.